Joystream/joystream/testnets/acropolis/specification/runtime/data-object-type-registry-module.md

    commence.

-Applying constraints means verifying that the file to be uploaded passes the constraints - if it would not pass, the content is rejected immediatly, and none of the following steps are executed.
+Applying constraints means verifying that the file to be uploaded passes the constraints - if it would not pass, the content is rejected immediately, and none of the following steps are executed.
 This effectively implements OR-chaining of conditions from most specific to least specific matches.